-The Live, Work and Learn Center (UCCC Satellite at the Sophie Finn Elementary School)
+The Live, Work and Learn Center (Kingston Center at SUNY Ulster at the Sophie Finn Elementary School)

 The live, work and learn center is envisioned as an activity center with a concentration of health care and educational facilities that is surrounded by residential areas, supported by a small amount of retail to meet the needs of residents, employees and students.
 Anchors within this activity center include, but are not limited to, the Sophie Finn Elementary School and Benedictine Hospital both of which are situated on Mary's Avenue.